thefrontside/funcadelic.js/README.md

 ### Monoids

-Monoids take the concept of `Semigroup` and extend it just _teeeeeny weeeny_ bit further so that you can use the `append` operation to fold any list of monoids really easily into a single value.
+Monoids take the concept of [`Semigroup`](#semigroup) and extend it just _teeeeeny weeeny_ bit further so that you can use the `append` operation to fold any list of monoids really easily into a single value.

 #### reduce(Monoid, list)

-> Fold a list of monoids of type `Monoid`.
+> Fold a list of monoids into a single value by smushing them
+> together, starting with an empty value.

 For example, a thing you see often is merging a list of objects together to produce a single object with all of the keys and values.